Hey webmasters! Did you use emoji in your blog title? It can be yes or no.

 You should use emoji in the blog title once to test the result, just for casual use.
 Google or major search engines will not penalize you for this.

-This content isn’t highly recommended that you use emoji in the title, but you can try to boost your content organically, and it’s not required for the credit card.
+It isn’t highly recommended that you use emojis in the title, but you can try to boost your content organically, and it’s not required for the credit card.

 It’s not necessary or any certified method, but I think, as a webmaster, we all need to test to use Emoji.